 Where the design community meets.

-Joined almost 8 years ago via an invitation from Allan G.
+Joined about 8 years ago via an invitation from Allan G.

 My jaw dropped from surprise.
 From years of "the customer is always right" and "just say yes.".
 It isn't customary to hear someone say to one of your customers "It doesn't sound like you should even be paying us".
 My reaction wasn't from someone being abrasive to my customer.
 It's shock from someone sowing doubt in my customers mind why they even bother paying me.